Cabral (footballer): Zürich

 On 30 May 2015 he signed a four-year deal with Zürich.
 Cabral made a decent debut in the Zurich jersey, on 21 June 2015, and distributed the balls well in midfield.
 In the end, his new team beat Aarau 3-0 in the friendly match.
 On 1 December 2016, the contract was terminated by mutual consent.
 Cabral made 15 league appearances for FC Zürich.

 Le Mont

 In February 2017 Cabral joined Le Mont-sur-Lausanne, who at that time played in the Challenge League, the second tier of Swiss football.
 He immediately came to regular appearances.
 However, few days later the Swiss Football Association did not award the club a license for the following season.
 Because the club did not file an appeal, the club was forcibly relegated at the end of the season.
 Cabral left them as a free agent.

 Lausanne-Sport

 On 5 March 2018 it was announced that Cabral had re-joined Lausanne.
-On 1 July 2020 he retired from his active career.
+On 1 July 2020 he retired from football.